 Individuals wishing to make oral comments on any specific item listed in the agenda may do so if they complete and submit an agenda comment form to the Administrator of Accreditation.
 A written or electronic agenda comment form may be submitted at any time before or during the meeting.

-The written request shall include the name of the person requesting to speak, the name of the organization or group represented, and the relevant agenda item number or title.
+The written or electronic request shall include the name of the person requesting to speak, the name of the organization or group represented, and the relevant agenda item number or title.

 The proposed speaker may speak only when recognized by the presiding co-chair.